ylogx/blog/_posts/2021-02-27-autonomous-electric-vehicles.md

 Several other successful auto-makers with a proven track record have plans to build more and more electric vehicles - Daimler/Mercedes-Benz, BMW, Jaguar.

 ## Challenges
-To make the EV's a defacto standard, there are several challenges that need to be solved.
+To make the EV's a de-facto standard, there are several challenges that need to be solved.

 ### Energy Density Problem
 Interestingly, EV powertrains are a lot cheaper and simpler than ICE powertrains (Internal Combustion Engine), also means less maintenance.